Updated November 19. 2025; December 6, 2025, Feb.3/26

 If I have to look at/focus on where I put it, I’m a loser.
 Bad me,

-Good me, solve being a loser by letting my thoughts wander when I put things down.
+Good me, solve being a loser by letting my thoughts wander or leap ahead to the next thing to do when I start to put things down.

 Step 2

-Because poor me if I didn’t (love my mind wandering),
+Because poor me if I didn’t (love my thoughts leaping ahead),

 I’m afraid I’ll see I’m in the pain of failing to ignore distractions,